cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 atlasschema-pg       True    Applied
 ```

-To see the results, let's get a `psql` session open on one of our instances:
+To verify the effects on the database, let's get a `psql` session open on one
+of our instances:

 ``` console
 > kubectl exec -ti cluster-example-1 -- psql app